Welcome to Year 1 Curriculum page

 Maths

-During Year 1, we shall be learning to count forwards and backwards, as well as recognise numbers to 100.
+During Year 1, we will be learning to count forwards and backwards, as well as recognise numbers to 100.
 The children shall be working hard to order numbers; sequence numbers; find missing numbers and create their own number patterns.
-We shall also be learning addition and subtraction; particularly recalling number bonds to 20.
+We willl also be learning addition and subtraction; particularly recalling number bonds to 20.
 As the year progresses, we will go on to learn how to tell the time, recognise and identify 2D and 3D shapes, as well as measure length and capacity.
 We shall also be looking at sharing and multiplication.
-Throughout the year we shall continue to tackle word problems related to each area of Maths and become super problem solving mathematicians!
+Throughout the year, we shall continue to tackle word problems related to each area of Maths and become super problem solving mathematicians!

 RE